tttor/ctrl-foundation/method/policy-based/gae_schulman_2016.md

 * use a **trust region optimization** method for the value function
 * GAE has two parameters $\gamma$ and $\lambda$ which adjust the bias-variance tradeoff.
   * allows us to smoothly interpolate between the high-bias estimator (λ = 0) and the low-bias estimator (λ = 1).
-* GAE as a variance reduction scheme
+* GAE, Equ 16,  as a variance reduction scheme
 * The choice Ψt = Aπ (st, at ) yields almost the lowest possible variance, (in practice, the  advantage function is not known and must be estimated)
   * This statement can be intuitively justified by